 The superior sagittal sinus, the straight sinus, the transverse sinus and the occipital sinus converge at the confluence of sinuses as shown in the figure beside.

 The sigmoid sinus is a continuation of the transverse sinus and drains into the internal jugular vein.

 The cavernous sinus is found on either side of the sella turcica.
 It drains the blood from the ophthalmic veins, as shown in the figure below.
 The blood then drains into the internal jugular vein via the superior and inferior petrosal sinuses.

 The veins of the brain lie within the brain structures.
-They are further categorized into superficial and deep system.
+They are further categorized into a superficial and deep system.

 The superficial venous system consists of:

 - The superficial cerebral vein drains into the superior sagittal sinus

 - The superficial middle cerebral vein drains into the cavernous sinus or the transverse sinus after draining the lateral surface of the cerebral hemispheres

 - The inferior cerebral vein drains into the cavernous and transverse sinuses after receiving blood from the inferior surface of the cerebral hemispheres

 The deep venous system consists of:

 - Subependymal veins receive blood from the medullary veins and drain into the dural sinuses

 - The medullary veins, which drain into the subependymal veins.

 - The great cerebral vein, also known as the vein of Galen, receives blood from the cerebrum and drains into the straight sinus